open-telemetry/opentelemetry-specification/specification/trace/api.md

 Implementations MUST provide a way to create `Span`s via a `Tracer`.
 By default, the currently active `Span` is set as the new `Span`'s parent.
 The `Tracer` MAY provide other default options for newly created `Span`s.

-`Span` creation MUST NOT set the newly created `Span` as the currently active `Span` by default.
-While starting a `Span` through a `Tracer` MUST set the `Span` as the currently active `Span`.

-A common case where creating a `Span` but not making it active is in the use of async callbacks.
-Before the callback is set up, a `Span` is created, with the currently active `Span`, if one exists, as the parent.
-This new `Span` is passed to the callback as an argument and to be set as active within the body of the callback when it is run.

 The API functions for starting a `Span` MUST accept the following parameters: